Frequently Asked Questions

 Yes!
 We are happy to invite you to our company site to give you the opportunity to test the PTR-MS technology directly with the substances you bring along.
 We call this: YOUR showcase.
 Together with our experts you can discover our products and make valuable experiments tailored to your application.
 We also offer analytical services, from single tests to whole studies.
 Just contact us and let us know how we can help.

 Yes!
 Just connect an appropriate line to the exhaust outlet of the instrument.
 The instrument's vacuum system may be contaminated though and special caution is necessary when services or maintenance shall be carried out.
 Please contact our experts if you have more questions or would like us help you with service and maintenance.

 Every substance, no matter if solid or liquid, has a certain vapor pressure depending on its temperature.
 Therefore the substance is always also present in its gaseous form and can be measured as long as the concentration is above the detection limit.
-We are working on a system that is currently still experimental and will allow to measure liquids directly.
-Learn more about Direct Aqueous Injection (DAI) and have a look at this article:
+Our Liquid Calibration Unit (LCU) can also be used as a precise evaporisation tool that allows you to create a vapor of certain liquids that you are interested in.

 - Isobars, having the same nominal mass, but different sum formula: These compounds can be distinguished with one of our PTR-TOFMS series instruments, if the mass resolution is sufficient for the mass difference between the isobars.